Echoes of the past: ultra-high energy cosmic rays accelerated by radio galaxies, scattered by starburst galaxies: INTRODUCTION

 \section{INTRODUCTION}

 The origin of ultrahigh energy cosmic rays (UHECR) remains one of the most challenging unknowns in astrophysics.
 Directional data from the Pierre Auger Observatory (PAO) in the southern hemisphere and the Telescope Array (TA) in the northern hemisphere give hope that we are close to identifying their source.
-The Hillas (1984) parameter $E_{\rm max}=ZuBR$ for the maximum attainable cosmic ray (CR) energy expressed in eV, where u, B and R are the characteristic velocity, magnetic field and spatial scale and $Ze$ is the UHECR charge, places telling constraints on the nature of the source.
-As pointed out by many authors (Lovelace, 1976; Waxman, 1995; Blandford, 2000; Lemoine \& Pelletier, 2010), the Hillas parameter is related to the magnetic power $P_{\rm mag}$ of the source: $ZuBR=Z(u \mu_0 P_{\rm mag})^{1/2}$ where $P_{\rm mag}=uR^2B^2/\mu_0$.
+The Hillas (1984) parameter $E_{\rm max}=ZuBR$ (in SI units with $E_{\rm max}$ in eV) constrains the maximum attainable cosmic ray (CR) energy $E_{\rm max}$, where $u$, $B$ and $R$ are the characteristic velocity, magnetic field and spatial scale and $Ze$ is the UHECR charge.
+As pointed out by many authors (Lovelace 1976; Waxman 1995; Waxman 2001; Blandford 2000), the Hillas parameter is related to the magnetic power $P_{\rm mag}$ of the source: $ZuBR=Z(u \mu_0 P_{\rm mag})^{1/2}$ where $P_{\rm mag}=uR^2B^2/\mu_0$.
 This relation can be inverted to give a lower limit on the magnetic power, $P_{\rm mag}>E_{\rm max}^2 /(Z^2 u \mu _0)$.
-The total source power must exceed this because (i) the magnetic energy is only one part of the total energy, (ii) the power channeled through the accelerating structure, probably but not necessarily a shock, is a fraction $\xi$ of the total source power.
+The total source power must exceed this because (i) the magnetic energy is only one part of the total energy, (ii) the power channeled through the accelerating structure, probably but not necessarily a shock, is a fraction $\xi$ of the total source power such that $P_{\rm total}=\xi ^{-1} P_{\rm mag}$.
 Taking characteristic values suitable for radio galaxies, the total power can be estimated:

 where $Z=6Z_6$, $E_{\rm max}=100 E_{100}\ {\rm EeV}$, $\xi=0.1 \xi_{0.1}$.
 Taken together, the Hillas condition and the related power requirement restrict the range of possible sources of UHECR.
-The stringent power requirement points to radio galaxies (RG) or gamma-ray bursts (GRB) as possible contenders.
+The stringent power requirement points to radio galaxies (RG) or gamma-ray bursts (GRB, {e.g. Vietri 1995}) as possible contenders.